nexmo-community/vonage-campus-client-sdk-workshop/README.md

 We've now successfully replaced our chat functionality to use the Nexmo Client SDK.
 The client application is rebuilding itself as we update the code, but the server needs to be re-started when we make changes.
 You'll need to stop the running app and run `npm run workshop` again to see the changes.

 If you've tested the application, you'll see that there is a slight delay between loading the window and being able to interact with the chat, and that's because we didn't add any load indicators to it.
-We'll do that now, and replace the static message from the index file with one dinamically added to the chat window once the Conversation has been setup and we can interact with it.
+We'll do that now, and replace the static message from the index file with one dynamically added to the chat window once the Conversation has been set up and we can interact with it.

 Go to the `app/index.html` file, and remove the message div from inside the `message-area`.
 We'll add this in the `index.js` file instead, at the end of the `setupListeners` function, after our Conversation is fully loaded and the events listeners are setup.